arielherself/espresso/README.raw.md

 ----------

+## Wirecard’s former bosses go on trial

+Two-and-a-half years ago [Wirecard](https://www.economist.com/finance-and-economics/2020/06/25/how-wirecard-fooled-most-of-the-people-all-of-the-time) collapsed into bankruptcy after admitting that the €1.9bn ($2bn) the company was meant to have stored away in offshore escrow accounts “probably” did “not exist”.
+On Thursday Markus Braun, the payment-processing firm’s Austrian former chief executive, and two other leaders will begin to stand trial at a court in Munich.
+Several key suspects will not be present.
+Jan Marsalek, the firm’s COO, is on the run.

+The trial for fraud at a company once seen as a star of Germany’s tech sector is expected to last more than a year.
+After an investigation that lasted more than 20 months, prosecutors allege that Mr Braun and his accomplices stole more than €255m of Wirecard funds, mainly through fake loans, and doctored accounts to dupe banks and other creditors.
+(He has denied any knowledge of manipulated accounts.)
+They are charged with fraud, accounting irregularities and embezzlement on a large scale.
+Just reading out all the charges will take around five hours.

 ## Disney tries to make streaming pay

 By one measure Disney is a big success in [streaming](https://www.economist.com/business/disney-netflix-apple-is-anyone-winning-the-streaming-wars/21807591).
 In just three years its Disney+ service has signed up 164m members.
 The company has 236m active subscriptions to Disney+ and its other streaming platforms, Hulu and ESPN+.
 That is even more than Netflix, until recently the market leader.